Shirley MacLaine: 1984–present: Post-Oscar career

 MacLaine continued to act in films such as Used People (1992), with Jessica Tandy and Kathy Bates; Guarding Tess (1994), with Nicolas Cage; Mrs. Winterbourne (1996), with Ricki Lake and Brendan Fraser; The Evening Star (1996); Rumor Has It...(2005) with Kevin Costner and Jennifer Aniston; In Her Shoes (also 2005), with Cameron Diaz and Toni Collette; and Closing the Ring (2007), directed by Richard Attenborough and starring Christopher Plummer.

-She would later reunite with Plummer in the 2014 comedy film Elsa & Fred directed by Michael Radford.
-In 2000, she made her first (and only) feature-film directorial debut, and starred in Bruno (with Alex D. Linz), which was released to video as The Dress Code.
+In 2014, she reunited with Plummer in the comedy film Elsa & Fred directed by Michael Radford.
+In 2000, she made her first and only feature-film directorial debut, and starred in Bruno (with Alex D. Linz), which was released to video as The Dress Code.
 In 2011, MacLaine starred in Richard Linklater's dark comedy film Bernie alongside Jack Black and Matthew McConaughey.

-MacLaine has also appeared in numerous television projects, including a 1987 miniseries based upon her bestselling autobiography, Out on a Limb.
+MacLaine has appeared in numerous television projects, including a 1987 miniseries based upon her bestselling autobiography, Out on a Limb.
 In 2001, she appeared in These Old Broads written by Carrie Fisher and co-starring Elizabeth Taylor, Debbie Reynolds, and Joan Collins.
 In 2009, she starred in Coco Before Chanel, a Lifetime production based on the life of French fashion designer, Coco Chanel, which earned her a Primetime Emmy Award, and Golden Globe Award nominations.
 She appeared in the third and fourth seasons of the British drama Downton Abbey as Martha Levinson, mother to Cora, Countess of Grantham (played by Elizabeth McGovern), and Harold Levinson (played by Paul Giamatti) in 2012–2013.

 In 2016, MacLaine starred in Wild Oats with Jessica Lange.
 She starred in the live-action family film The Little Mermaid, based on the Hans Christian Andersen fairytale, in 2018.
-In 2019, she played Elf Polly in the film “Noelle”.
+In 2019, she played Elf Polly in the film "Noelle".
 In 2022, she returned to television starring with Steve Martin, Martin Short, and Selena Gomez in the hit Hulu series Only Murders in the Building.

 In 2024, MacLaine's film American Dreamer opened in theaters two years after its initial premiere at the Tribeca Film Festival.